liaoxiong3x/DeepCreamPy/README.md

 - Incorporate GAN loss into training
 - Update the model to the new version

 Contributions are welcome!
-Special thanks to StartleStars for contributing code for mosaic decensorship.
+Special thanks to StartleStars for contributing code for mosaic decensorship and SoftArmpit for greatly simplifying decensoring!

 # License